tipsi/tipsi-stripe/README.md

 * `label` _String_ - A short, localized description of the item.
 * `amount` _String_ - The summary item’s amount.
+* `type` _String_ - The summary item’s type.
+Must be "pending" or "final".
+Defaults to "final".

 _NOTE_: The final item should represent your company; it'll be prepended with the word "Pay" (i.e. "Pay Tipsi, Inc $50")